appbaseio/Docs/content/docs/concepts/datamodel.md

 ![Appbase Architecture](https://i.imgur.com/iJpqtks.png?1)
 **Image 1:** appbase.io architecture overview

-We have production users running e-Commerce stores, analytics dashboards, feeds, and realtime backends using appbase.io.
+We have production users running e-commerce stores, analytics dashboards, feeds, and realtime backends using appbase.io.

 There are some catches if you intend to: